-So your sink’s blocked.
-But there’s no need to call the professionals just yet, as we think we can get your water flowing freely again in a jiffy.
+So your sink's blocked?
+Don't immediately panic, as it could be surprisingly easy to fix.
+So there's no need to call the professionals just yet, as we think we can get your water flowing freely again in a jiffy.
 Follow our step-by-step guide on how to unblock a sink and enjoy the satisfaction of a job well done.
-You’ll save yourself some money, too!
+You'll save yourself some money, too!

 How to unblock a kitchen sink

 Create an effective seal by blocking the overflow.
 It's easiest to do this using a dishcloth or old towel.

 2. If you have a plunger, use it now

 Place the sink plunger over your plughole, cover with water – this will help you to create an airtight seal – and grip the handle with both hands.
 Pump up and down to create suction until the blockage is dislodged.

 More kitchen tasks tackled: How to clean a dishwasher – plus how to add dishwasher salt and rinse aid